Brassicaceae: Mustard Family — Wallflower

 Notes:

-A tall plant, quite common and easily recognized with its bright orange (occasionally yellow) flowers.
+A tall plant, quite common and easily recognized with its bright orange flowers (occasionally yellow).
 Leaves are long, slender and often toothed.
 Basal leaves are typically withered by blooming time.
 Fruits are siliques, spreading to ascending and 4-angled.
+Photos #1, 3 and 4 by CJH.

 Menzies’ Wallflower – Erysimum menziesii